stanikae/jekesa/README.md

 # JEKESA
-An automated bacterial whole genome assembly and typing pipeline which primarily uses Illumina paired-end sequencing data.
+An automated bacterial whole genome assembly and typing pipeline which primarily uses Illumina paired-end whole genome sequencing (WGS) data.
 In addition, Jekesa performs extensive analyses for _Streptococcus pneumoniae_ and _Streptococcus pyogenes_ (Group A Streptococcus) using some of the [CDC Streptococcus Lab](https://github.com/BenJamesMetcalf/Spn_Scripts_Reference) scripts for PBP and EMM typing; as well as MIC (minimum inhibitory concentration) profiling.

 ## Required tools/dependencies
 Jekesa (Illuminate) currently runs on a server (single compute node), and the folowing tools have to be installed or available in your path prior to running it.
 The pipeline is written in Bash and R, and generates the results report in an excel worksheet (.xlsx format).

 #### _De novo_ genome assembly and classification
-* QC and read filtering using fastqc and [trim_galore](https://github.com/FelixKrueger/TrimGalore)
+* QC and read filtering using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [trim_galore](https://github.com/FelixKrueger/TrimGalore).
-* Species identification and closest reference detection using bactInspector
+* Species identification and closest reference detection using [Bactinspector](https://gitlab.com/antunderwood/bactinspector).
-* Check for contamination using [kraken2](https://github.com/DerrickWood/kraken) and [MiniKraken DB_8GB](https://ccb.jhu.edu/software/kraken/)
+* Check for contamination using [kraken2](https://ccb.jhu.edu/software/kraken2/index.shtml) and [MiniKraken2_v2_8GB](https://ccb.jhu.edu/software/kraken2/index.shtml?t=downloads)
-* De novo assembly using [SKESA](https://github.com/ncbi/SKESA), [SPAdes](http://cab.spbu.ru/software/spades/), MEGAHIT, or VELVET as implemented in shovill.
+* De novo assembly using either [SKESA](https://github.com/ncbi/SKESA), [SPAdes](http://cab.spbu.ru/software/spades/), [MEGAHIT](https://github.com/voutcn/megahit), or [velvet](https://github.com/dzerbino/velvet) as implemented in [Shovill](https://github.com/tseemann/shovill).

 #### MLST typing
 * Multi-locus sequence typing based on assembled contigs using [mlst](https://github.com/tseemann/mlst) and PubMLST database.